 The inception of The Gay Gaze Bombay is a captivating tale that could rival a queer film from Dharma Productions.
 (If ever!)

 It was during the lockdown that the couple delved into conversations about Chopra’s 30-year-long experience as an out and proud lesbian.
 They consequently realised the scarcity of available information about queerness from an Indian perspective, especially from a female gaze or a butch-presenting woman.
-To address this gap, they leveraged social media, sharing reels like a satirical piece, Ek Gay or Lebian Dost Nahi Ho Sakte and To Really Love a Woman, which garnered popularity.
-People began seeking their insights about the LGBTQ+ community and dispelling myths.
+To address this gap, they leveraged social media, sharing reels like a satirical piece, Ek Gay or Lesbian Dost Nahi Ho Sakte and To Really Love a Woman, which garnered popularity.
+People began seeking their insights about the LGBTQIA+ community and dispelling myths.

 From reel to real—taking The Gay Gaze offline